 Susan M. Gass, Director

 The English Language Center, founded in 1961, serves the international student population who often need support and additional English instruction prior to beginning an academic program and during the early stages of their programs.
 It is also a support unit for the broader community given the numerous issues that arise when providing instruction to international students.
 English language skills without continuing their academic work at Michigan State University.
-For information about the University English language proficiency requirements, refer to the statements on International Student Admission in the Undergraduate Education and Graduate Education sections of this catalog.
+For information about the University English language proficiency requirements, refer to the statements on International Student Admission in the Undergraduate Education and International Student Admission in the Graduate Education sections of this catalog.

 The instructional services of the Center are utilized by international students (1) who have been provisionally admitted to an MSU degree program with insufficient English language proficiency, (2) who plan to apply for admission to MSU degree programs after they have demonstrated English language proficiency, and (3) who do not plan to apply for admission to degree programs but who want to improve their English language skills.
 In addition to providing English language instruction, the English Language Center is responsible for evaluating the English language proficiency of persons whose native language is not English.
 Additionally, the English Language Center screens all international teaching assistants to ensure appropriate English language speaking abilities.